Neural Embeddings for Web Testing: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we aim to improve the crawlability of modern web applications by designing and evaluating \tool, a novel state abstraction function for web testing based on neural embeddings of web pages.
-Neural embeddings are used to train machine learning classifiers for near-duplicate detection.
-We demonstrate their effectiveness in inferring accurate models for functional testing of web apps, while also discussing their cost for developers in three settings, namely beyond, across and within web apps.
+Neural embeddings are used to train SNN-based classifiers for near-duplicate detection.
+We demonstrate their effectiveness in inferring accurate models for functional testing of web apps.
 Our results show that crawl models produced with \tool have higher precision and recall than the ones produced with existing approaches.
 Moreover, these models allow test suites generated from them to achieve higher code coverage.

-Future work includes exploring other forms of embeddings to further improve the accuracy of \tool.
-For example, usage of visual embeddings on the web screenshots, e.g., with autoencoders, will be explored, as well as hybrid solutions.